apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/backup-and-restore/data-file-backup-and-restore.md

       cronExpression: "0 18 * * 0"
       # Enable this function
       enable: true
-      # Select the basic backup type, available options: snapshot and full
+      # Select the basic backup type, available options: snapshot and datafile
-      # This example selects full as the basic backup type
+      # This example selects datafile as the basic backup type
-      type: full
+      type: datafile
 ```

 ## Step 3.
 Restore data from backup